mhakeem/mysite/README.txt

 The settings.py file incudes a line of code that makes the project portable and work on any machine.

-For your connivence, please delete sqlite.db and type syncdb in your command line: python manage.py syncdb
+For your convenience, please delete sqlite.db and type syncdb in your command line: python manage.py syncdb
 You will be able to create fresh database and add your super user and data.